News + Articles

 When Recementation Isn’t Enough

-If the abutment teeth develop decay or infection, the bridge must be removed so your dentist can treat the underlying problem.
+If the abutment teeth develop decay or infection, the bridge must be removed so your dentist can provide root canal treatment or other necessary therapy.
 After treatment, your dentist will determine whether to reuse or replace the bridge.

-Chips, cracks, or worn porcelain may reduce the bridge’s strength and appearance.
-In these cases, full replacement is usually recommended.
+Chips, cracks, or worn porcelain may reduce the bridge’s strength and aesthetic appearance.
+In these cases, full replacement with a new prosthesis is usually recommended.

-If the bridge consistently feels loose or shifts while chewing, it may no longer align with your bite.
-Adjustments or a completely new bridge are necessary to restore comfort and function.
+If the bridge consistently feels loose, causes bite misalignment, or shifts while chewing, a completely new bridge may be necessary to restore comfort and function.

 How Dentists Remove a Dental Bridge